 Empower the patient to problem-solve with you

-In this one-day interactive workshop, participants take on an active role in the program’s activities by reflecting on their day-to-day work and working with other participants to practice these skills in small groups.
+In this interactive training, participants take on an active role in the program’s activities by reflecting on their day-to-day work and working with other participants to practice these skills in small groups.

-Treating Patients with C.A.R.E. includes one full-day workshop.
-During each workshop, participants receive:
+Treating Patients with C.A.R.E. includes a 5 hour training.
+During each training, participants receive: